jackretterer/chromaDBDocumentation/docs/examples/index.md

-# 🧬 Examples
+---
+title: 🎨 Examples ->
+---

-The following page has a list of examples of how to implement Chroma and what you can build with the product.
+This page provides a collection of examples demonstrating how to implement Chroma, along with various applications you can create using the product.

 <div class="special_table"></div>